jborden/jborden/README.md

 [leaderboard-api](https://github.com/jborden/leaderboard-api) A small demo on have to use the Lacinia GraphQL library.
 I wrote a [blog post](https://jborden.github.io/2017/05/15/using-lacinia) about it and it's listed as a sample project in the [official documentation](https://lacinia.readthedocs.io/en/latest/samples.html)

+I mentioned [chemsol](https://github.com/jborden/chemsol) in my resume.
+It's Fortran, but don't let that scare you!
+Hint: There is only one kind of loop in Fortran, the `do` loop.

 <!---
 jborden/jborden is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.